House passes reauthorization of key US surveillance program after days of upheaval over changes

-WASHINGTON (AP) — The House passed a bill Friday to reauthorize and provide sweeping reforms of a key U.S. government surveillance tool without including broad restrictions on how the FBI uses this crucial program to search for Americans’ data.
+WASHINGTON (AP) — The House voted Friday to reauthorize and reform a key U.S. government surveillance tool following a dramatic showdown on the floor over whether the FBI should be restricted from using the program to search for Americans’ data.

-The bill, approved 273-147, now goes to the Senate where its future is uncertain.
-The program is set to expire on April 19 unless Congress acts.
+The bill was approved on a bipartisan basis, 273-147, though it will have to clear the Senate to become law.
+The surveillance program is set to expire April 19 unless Congress acts.

-House Speaker Mike Johnson brought forward the revised proposal, which would reform and extend a section of the Foreign Intelligence Surveillance Act known as Section 702 for a shortened period of two years, instead of the full five-year reauthorization first proposed.
+Passage of the bill represented a much-needed victory for Speaker Mike Johnson, R-La., who has been wrangling with conservative critics of the legislation for months.
+A group of 19 Republicans revolted to block the bill from coming to the floor earlier in the week, forcing Johnson to make late changes to secure their support.

+The legislation approved Friday would extend the surveillance program two years, rather than the five first proposed.
 Johnson hoped that the shorter timeline would sway GOP critics by pushing any future debate on the issue to the presidency of Donald Trump if he were to win back the White House in November.

-A separate provision, ending warrantless surveillance of Americans, was also offered on the floor Friday but despite gaining support from strange bedfellows from the far-right and far-left, the measure ultimately failed to get a majority of the votes required to pass the House.

-Skepticism of the government’s spy powers has grown dramatically in recent years, particularly on the right.
-Republicans have clashed for months over what a legislative overhaul of the FISA surveillance program should look like, creating divisions that spilled onto the House floor this week as 19 Republicans broke with their party to prevent the bill from coming up for a vote.

-However, the revised proposal with a shortened timeline helped flip some conservative opposition to the legislation.

-“The two-year timeframe is a much better landing spot because it gives us two years to see if any of this works rather than kicking it out five years,” Rep. Chip Roy, R-Texas, said Thursday.
-"They say these reforms are going to work.
-Well, I guess we’ll find out.”
+Still, the legislation teetered precariously Friday morning as lawmakers voted on an amendment — vociferously opposed by Johnson, the White House and sponsors of the legislation — that would prohibit the warrantless surveillance of Americans.

+The amendment failed by the narrowest of margins, in a 212-212 tie.
+Supporters breathed a sigh of relief as the vote was gaveled to a close.

+The vote on the amendment cut across party lines, uniting progressives and conservatives who agree on little else, but are skeptical of the government's surveillance powers.

+Opponents of the legislation weren't giving up.
+In a surprise move after the vote was closed on the overall bill, a Republican made a procedural motion preventing the legislation from being sent to the Senate.
+An additional vote will be needed next week.

-The legislation in question would permit the U.S. government to collect, without a warrant, the communications of non-Americans located outside the country to gather foreign intelligence.
+The legislation approved Friday would permit the U.S. government to collect, without a warrant, the communications of non-Americans located outside the country to gather foreign intelligence.
 The reauthorization is currently tied to a series of reforms aimed at satisfying critics who complained of civil liberties violations against Americans.

 But far-right opponents have complained that those changes did not go far enough.
 The vocal detractors are some of Johnson’s harshest critics, members of the ultra-conservative House Freedom Caucus, who have railed against the speaker the last several months for reaching across the aisle to carry out the basic functions of the government.